 This was original called “Books that Changed Me” but should have been called “Books that I Highly Recommend”, “Mark’s Canon”, or maybe “Books that I Think Should Change Me”.
 I now have a separate list which is Books that Really Changed Me.
-For books on other topics check out my reviews on goodreads.
+I am now recording the books I have read on goodreads.

 All of these books enriched my life… but most didn’t result in a concrete change in my life.
 Most of the books on this list did refine my perspective or values in some way.
 Just because a book is on this list doesn’t mean I agree 100% with it’s content, often it’s books that I don’t agree with that force me to look deeper into issues and learn.

 Before I list individual books, I should note that Encyclopaedia Britannica Great Books of the Western World exposed me to a wide range of literature.
 I grew up taking this series for granted since my home, and the homes of several of my friends had this series on the bookshelf.
 I just assumed everyone has at least skimmed this great body of literature.
 I have since learned that isn’t the case.
-These days, most of these text are online in places like access foundation great books and the great books index.
+These days, most of these text are online in places like access foundation great books.
 I would suggest taking a look at this great series.
 Have you read a book that changed your life?
-Drop me a line, I will add it to my reading list.
+Drop me a line, I will add it to my future reading list.

 General Topics: For a nice list of life lessons, check out Life’s Greatest Lessons by Hal Urban.
 The How of Happiness by Sonja Lyubomirsky scientifically examines what factors result in happiness and discovers Americans are pretty clueless.
 Do you want to be effective in your life?
 Try applying 7 Habits of Highly Effective People by Stephen Covey.
 Some people would say principles are obvious… but it’s surprising how many of us forget to follow them.
 Organizing from the Inside Out by Julie Morgenstern helped me tame piles of paperwork and organize our house.
 Please Understand Me II by Keirsey & Choiniere will help you understand people who are different from you and maybe give you insight into yourself.